christianityorigins/website/essays/_posts/2016-05-01-Introduction-to-ethnic-faith-religions.md

 There are only two things that you need to know to understand Polytheistic Ethnic European Religions:

 1\.
 Cosmology: the cosmology of the ancient polytheistic European religions is Dharmic (non-dogmatic).
 You could be a polytheist, pantheist, atheist (2) and still find value in tradition, rituals, and ancestor veneration.
-Some polytheistic religious followers see the polytheistic deities as sentient personal gods, others see them as allegorical personifications of natural forces (numen/animism) or as emanations or forms/symbolic representations of a particular quality or principle (mater or energy) and the cosmology is pantheism/polydeism to them (3), others are atheists (4) who are attracted to tradition, ancestor veneration, and ancestry.
+Some polytheistic religious followers see the polytheistic deities as sentient personal gods, others see them as allegorical personifications of natural forces (numen/animism) or as emanations or forms/ or ymbolic representations of a particular quality or principle (mater or energy) and the cosmology is pantheism/polydeism to them (3), others are atheists (4) who are attracted to tradition, ancestor veneration, and ancestry.
 Many atheistic Pagans are inspired by Carl Jung who combined psychoanalysis with Heathenry; the polytheistic deities = 'archetypes (5) of the collective unconscious (6)' to these Pagans.

 2\.
 Rituals: rituals (7) are about manifesting the deities or forces of nature/laws of physics into your daily life.
 To secular Pagans who are inspired by Carl Jung, rituals are ways of inducing 'active imagination' (8) or a part of the process of 'individuation' (9).